Vaayujeet/encore/README.md

 ## 🚀 Getting Started

-Encore is designed to meet the needs of **large enterprises and organizations** managing complex infrastructures, but it’s flexible enough to support **small-scale projects** as well.
+Encore is designed to address the needs of **large enterprises and organizations** managing complex infrastructures, while maintaining the flexibility to support **small-scale projects** as well.

-**Wanna try out Encore?** [See how easy it is to setup Encore locally and explore](./docs/setting-up-encore-locally.md)
+**Interested in trying Encore?** Learn how easy it is to [set up Encore locally](./docs/setting-up-encore-locally.md) and explore its capabilities.

 ## 🔄 Workflow Overview